Lax/Learn-iOS-Swift-by-Examples/UICatalog/README.md

 You will also notice this sample shows how to localize string content by using the NSLocalizedString function.
 Each language has a "Localizeable.strings" file and this function refers to this file when loading the strings from the default bundle.

+## Build Requirements

+Xcode 6.3 and iOS 8.0 SDK or later

+## Runtime Requirements

+iOS 8.0 or later

 ## Written in Objective-C and Swift

-This sample is written in both Objective-C and Swift.
-Both versions of the sample are at the top level directory of this project in folders named "Objective-C" and "Swift".
+This sample is provided in both Objective-C and Swift.
 Both versions of the application have the exact same visual appearance; however, the code and structure may be different depending on the choice of language.

 ## Using the Sample